 Defining an Efficient AML Case Management Solution

-An efficient AML case management software combines real-time, direct-to-source data with advanced technological innovation, uniting AML and fraud detection and prevention within one platform – often under the FRAML moniker.
-With fraud and compliance data in one place, teams can connect the dots faster to easily unveil potential risks and patterns that might otherwise remain obscured.
+An efficient AML case management software combines real-time, direct-to-source data with advanced technological innovation, uniting AML and fraud detection and prevention within one solution – often under the beloved or polarizing ‘FRAML’ moniker.
+With fraud and compliance data in one place, teams can connect the dots faster to quickly unveil potential risks and patterns that might otherwise remain obscured.

-Integrating artificial intelligence (AI), along with device intelligence, digital footprinting, and customizable machine learning algorithms, not only identifies irregularities but also provides transparent rationales behind the generated alerts to demystify decision-making processes, allowing analysts to understand and trust the AI’s recommendations, transitioning from cumbersome, manual processes to streamlined, intelligent systems like SEON’s.
-Efficient case management systems can pre-populate SARs with information from custom fields, leveraging generative AI to write SAR narratives and direct filing with regulatory authorities.
+Integrating transparent artificial intelligence (AI), along with device intelligence, digital footprint analysis and customizable machine learning algorithms, not only identifies irregularities but also provides transparent rationales based on rules triggered behind the generated alerts to demystify decision-making processes, allowing analysts to understand and trust the AI’s recommendations, transitioning from cumbersome, manual processes to streamlined, intelligent systems.

 What is AML Compliance?